andr3adg/codingchallenge/README.md

 ## Congratulations! :tada:

 You've successfully run and modified this React Native App.

 ## Libraries installed/used and for what purpose:

 ### FS
-Reddit Posts image caching (download locally for better performance but especially for offline usage)
+Reddit Posts image caching (download locally for better performance but especially for offline usage).

 ### NetInfo
-Detect connection changes for several logic conditions (offline mode)
+Detect connection changes for several logic conditions (offline mode).

 ### Navigation/native, native-stack
-Navigation and stack screen creation
+Navigation and stack screen creation.

 ### Redux: toolkit, persist andthunk
 Global state management for caching mechanism (calls for each category only after, at least, 2 minutes since last category fetch.
-Also, data persisted for offline wage)
+Also, data persisted for offline usage).\
-Easier redux store creation and management
+Easier redux store creation and management.\
-Persist store between app sessions
+Persist store between app sessions.\
-Handle asynchronous actions and following side-effects (api calls in this case especially)
+Handle asynchronous actions and following side-effects (api calls in this case especially).\

 ### AsyncStorage
-Persistor storage method
+Persistor storage method.\
 Used to store webview pages for offline usage (downloaded on PostDetail screen mount)

 ### Axios